kayomarz/ml-select/README.md

 ### props

+A few props are used for following reasons.
+Others which are used are self explanatory.

 + `autoFocus=true` User should be able to directly type and search once once `CountrySelect` is opened.

 + `blurInputOnSelect=true` After a selection remove focus from the input.
 Supposed to be handy for dismissing keyboard on touch devices.

++ `captureMenuScroll=false` We need this to implement MenuList scroll behaviour to render only visible items (virtual scroll) Without this, scrolling with the mouse or keys on our custom MenuList seems to have no effect.

++ `~formatOptionLabel` We need this to display the flag icon for each item.

 + `classNamePrefix` To style `react-select` via css.

 + `components` To change the appearance of the search bar.

 ### `react-select` Custom components